Succorro/L-A-/README.md

 To start using the Law Office Web Application, simply navigate to our website and explore the various features and services offered.
 If you're a new client, you can reach out via email or phone for access additional functionalities such as consultation scheduling, document submission and any other legal resource you may need.

-For any questions or feedback, please don't hesitate to contact our support team at [insert Email here].
+For any questions or feedback, please don't hesitate to contact our support team at stevengbmv@gmail.com.
 We're excited to embark on this legal journey with you!

 Thank you for choosing our Law Office.